 For most of us, PMS doesn’t really interfere with our daily lives.
-Sure, we may have to take some pain meds, or skip a night out to stay in and watch Lizzie Mcguire on Disney+ (just me?), but for the most part, we can still go to school or work or participate in our extracurriculars.
-It’s annoying and difficult, but we plow through it.
-Go us!
+Sure, we might feel a little bit more sensitive than usual and have to keep a bottle of pain meds close by, but for the most part, we can still go to school or work or participate in our extracurriculars.

 How do I know if I have PMDD?

 According to the Cleveland Clinic, PMDD is diagnosed when at least five of the following symptoms occur seven to 10 days before your period starts, and go away within a few days after you start it.

 - Anger or irritability.